rl-institut/WAM/doc/helpers.rst

         [[landing_page]]
             title = Das ist die Startseite!

+Additionally, the label template tag supports two attributes:

+- `safe` (boolean, default=False): Can be set to allow import of html-code
+- `app` (str, default=None): Can be set explicitly to load labels from given app (Must be set, if template tag is requested from widget or form template)

 .. note::

     The *labels* templatetag uses requested path to specify for which application a label is requested.
     Thus, path *stemp/index/* will try to load labels from application *stemp*.
+    If template tag is used within widget or form template, app attribute has to be set.
     If no label is found or given (sub-) section is not found, *None* will be returned.